 How much does a MAP cost?

-Although Minimum Asset Bankruptcy is for people who cannot afford to pay anything, you still must pay an application fee of £90 to apply.
-The fee is payable to the Accountant in Bankruptcy’s Office.
+Although Minimum Asset Bankruptcy is for people who cannot afford to pay anything, you still must pay an application fee of £90 to apply (reduced to £50 temprarily due to Covid 19 rules).
+You may be entitled to a fee waiver, if you are in receipt of certain benefits.
+Whwree a fee is payable, it is to the Accountant in Bankruptcy’s Office.

 When do I get out of my bankruptcy?

 You will receive a discharge from your bankruptcy after 6 months, but you will still be bound by certain restrictions for another 6 months, even after your discharge.
 These are:

 - You must not operate a business, other than under your own name (you cannot use a trading name).
 Where you do use a trading name you must inform the person you are trading with of your own name.